sreedevi-langoju/12weekawsworkshopchallenge/week4/Labs/labsetup.md

    h.
 On the "Review" page, review your settings, and then click "Launch.
    i.
 SSH into EC2 instance .Refer to SSH_Into_Linux_Instance.md file for detailed instructions.
    j.
-Copy multiple png or jpeg files from local system or cteate some text files to the following directory.
+Copy multiple png or jpeg files from local system or cteate some text files to the following directory  /media/data ( if not exists create one).
 These files will be copied to Amazon S3 bucket using S3 FileGateway.

 ### These are the prerequisites that you should have in place before proceeding with the lab.